 NEW YORK— Bonhams will showcase a fine selection of rugs and carpets at the March 5 Fine Oriental Rugs & Carpets auction.
 The international offerings range in date from the 19th to the 21st century, appealing to collectors and designers alike.

 Highlighted in the sale is a unique Sultanabad carpet dating from the late 19th century (est. $45,000-55,000).
-This carpet has a gorgeous open ivory center field, and superior wide green border.
-The sophisticated and unique colors, unusual size and excellent condition make this carpet is a rare find.
+This carpet has a gorgeous open ivory centre field, and superior wide green border.
+The sophisticated and unique colours, unusual size and excellent condition make this carpet is a rare find.

 "The world of carpet collecting is a rich and rewarding quest for the perfect piece," explains Hadji Rahimipour, Bonhams Director of Fine Oriental Rugs and Carpets.
 "Whether you are looking for a rug, carpet or a runner, this sale has something to fit everyone's aesthetic."